GuoLabUCSD/SINE/README.md

 		{Filename_Prefix}_junctionsOfInterest_plusWT.tsv:
 			Table of junctions of interest and their corresponding wild-type junction for all samples with relevant data extracted from STAR's SJ.out.tab files.

+     		{Filename_Prefix}_ase_wt_pairs.tsv:
+       			Table of alternatively spliced junctions of interest and their found wild-type pairing where possible

  ## 2. Extract junction reads, perform Trinity De novo assembly, and translate all reading frames of the present isoforms.
  -It is recommended to run this in parallel on a cluster for all samples in the experiment before proceeding to step 3.